The Springorum Research Project

 Inside My Research

-This page offers a behind-the-scenes look at my personal approach to genealogy and archival research.
-It brings together the links, tips, and tools I rely on when working through the archives and turning individual records into a broader family narrative.
-Part guide, part toolkit, it reflects how I work in practice, and I hope it proves useful—and perhaps inspiring—for anyone pursuing their own research journey.
+A behind-the-scenes look at how I approach genealogy and archival research.
+This is where I’ve gathered the links, tips, and tools I actually use when working through archives and turning individual records into a broader family narrative.
+Part guide, part toolkit, it reflects how I work in practice—and I hope it proves useful, and maybe even a little inspiring, for anyone on their own research journey.

 Getting Started Fast

-I began my research on MyHeritage, a commercial genealogy platform with a valuable smart matches feature that quickly identifies possible connections in other family trees.
-Since the name Springorum is rare, I was able to find matching records quickly and build two separate branches: the descendants of [Reinhard Springorum](/people/reinhard_springorum_1593) in Germany, and my ancestors traced back to [Willem Springorum](/people/joan_wilhelm_springorum_1744) in Amsterdam.
+I started my research on MyHeritage, a commercial genealogy platform with a very useful Smart Matches feature that quickly points to possible links in other family trees.
+Because the name Springorum is quite rare, I found matches almost immediately and was able to outline two main branches: the German line descending from Reinhard Springorum, in Germany, and my own ancestors traced back to Willem Springorum in Amsterdam.

 Looking for Evidence